 -California Association of Marriage and Family Therapists

 Personal growth is most effective with structure and consistency.
 I do my best work with clients when we meet each week.
 Traditionally, client’s attend one 50 minute session.
 You want to keep the momentum going as you develop healthy outlooks and behaviors which in turn organically create new neural pathways in the brain.
-To maintain consistency, I provide weekly phone, Facetime, and Skype counseling sessions.
+To maintain consistency, I provide weekly Zoom and phone counseling sessions.

 WHAT IS COGNITIVE BEHAVIORAL THERAPY?